 Elizabeth Hake | Training Consultant

-Liz Hake is a born and raised Seattlelite who has spent the last 10 years traveling the globe.
-She has performed with artists and musicians from over 30 countries, and has a love for learning dialects after using that skill in a large portion of her stage work!
-Some of her favorite credits include: “Morticia/Grandma U/S” in The Addams Family Broadway Tour, Priscilla, Queen of the Desert, and originating roles in several new musicals-- most notably the New World Premier of Titanic!
+Liz has performed with artists and musicians from over 30 countries, and has a love for learning different dialects and accents!
+Some of her favorite credits include: “Morticia/Grandma U/S” in The Addams Family Broadway Tour, “Marion” in Priscilla, Queen of the Desert, and originating roles in several new musicals-- most notably “Kate Murphy” in the New World Premier of Titanic!
 The Musical.
 Her one woman show Hot Note is a comedic retelling of her life as an actress and was performed with an 8-piece orchestra for audiences all over Europe.
 If you’re lucky, you might catch her on a number of educational real estate marketing videos used in listing presentations across Western Washington!

 What is your favorite moment in the training room?